 Trout

-We would highly recommend that you read our detailed guide on how to catch trout which details our favourite lures, baits and techniques.
-You can follow trout stocking timelines by reading the Victorian trout stocking guide as part of the target 1 million by 2020 and 10 million by 2022 initiatives.
-When targeting trout with lures we recommend using shallow diving hard body minnows, metal spoons, spinners, Tassie devils and soft plastics which are also very effective on trout.
-If your bait fishing, then Mudeye, scrub worms, power bait, yabbies and minnows suspended from a float or a running sinker rig are great options when targeting trout at this location.
-Trout are more active in cold conditions with most catches on the first and last light of the day.
+We highly recommend you read our detailed guide on how to catch trout, which details our favourite lures, baits and techniques.
+You can follow when trout will be stocked using the Victorian trout stocking programs as part of the target 1 million by 2020 and 10 million by 2022 initiatives.
+We recommend shallow diving hard body minnows, metal spoons, spinners, and Tassie devils when using lures.
+Soft plastics are also very effective on trout.
+If you’re bait fishing, then Mudeye, scrub worms, powerbait, yabbies, and minnows suspended on a float or a running sinker rig.
+Fly fishing is a popular fishing method at this location.
+Trout are more active in cold conditions, with most catches on the first and last light of the day.
+We recommend a 2-4 kilo fishing rod, coupled with a 2000 or 2500 reel, spooled with 4-8-pound braid and an equivalent fluorocarbon leader.
+If trophy-size trout are around, you could go heavier, moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.

 We conducted a test to see which would perform better for stocked trout powerbait or lures.
 Watch the video below to find out the results which were interesting.